Jayapura: Transport

-Jayapura is served by Sentani International Airport, located in Jayapura Regency near Lake Sentani.
+Jayapura is served by Sentani International Airport, located at Sentani town in Jayapura Regency some 40 km west of the city, and near Lake Sentani.

 A highway connects the city eastwards to Skouw, a village near the border with Papua New Guinea and continues beyond the border to Vanimo.
-The city has connection to other towns and cities such as Sarmi and Wamena via Trans-Papua Highway.
+The city has connection to other towns and cities such as Sarmi and Wamena via the Trans-Papua Highway.

 Bus terminals in Jayapura include Terminal Entrop and Terminal Mesran.
 Trans Jayapura bus rapid transit, operated by the city government via Pikoum cooperative, is operating within the city since 2019 with four corridors starting from both terminals.

-The government is currently planning to build a railway from Jayapura to Sarmi.
-Further plans could connect Jayapura with Manokwari and Sorong.
+The government is currently planning to build a railway from Jayapura to Sarmi, a distance of some 400 km.
+Further plans could subsequently extend this to connect Jayapura with Manokwari and Sorong.
 The project is planned for completion by 2030.

 Sport

 Jayapura is the home of the Persipura, a professional football club that has produced many famous Papuan-Indonesian footballers and have won the Liga Indonesia/Indonesia Super League four times in the 2005, 2008–09, 2010–11 and the 2012–13 seasons.
-Persipura plays its home matches in the Mandala Stadium.
+Persipura plays its home matches in the Mandala Stadium as well as Hollandia Rugby Club Jayapura.